farrakhb/sparta-coursepreparation/README.md

 #### Twitter

 Twitter is a brilliant place to find interesting and relevant articles, but only if you follow the right people.
-You could start by following Medium authors who's articles you've enjoyed, and build your list up by looking at the eople they follow.
+You could start by following Medium authors who's articles you've enjoyed, and build your list up by looking at the people they follow.

 Feel free to share any good articles or videos you find with [@spartaglobal](http://twitter.com/spartaglobal), too!